 The information age drastically improved how we do things, from education and entertainment to recruitment and employment.
 Online forms, evaluations, and video interviews have replaced traditional job-hunting methods of walk-in applications, and online classes have become the norm.
 Technology has opened the doors to starting freelance work without spending money.
-You can now attend several conferences and meetings in the comfort of your home, and you can work for several companies with the right time management skills.
+You can now attend several conferences and meetings in the comfort of your home and work for several companies with the right time management skills.
 The possibilities are endless in 2022.

 My Freelancing Journey